-FAILURE TO COMPLETE the on-line Waiver Form by the deadline, September 21, 2016, will result in your mandatory purchase of the College’s Student Health Insurance Plan for the Fall 2016 Semester, without the possibility of later waiver, refund or cancellation.
+FAILURE TO COMPLETE the on-line Waiver Form by the Spring 2017 deadline, February 20, 2017 will result in your mandatory purchase of the College’s Student Health Insurance Plan for the Fall 2016 Semester, without the possibility of later waiver, refund or cancellation.

-Please Note: If your status changes from full-time to part-time after initially registering as a full-time student (i.e. if you drop a course and go below 9 credit hours after initially registering for 9 or more credits and you do not want the insurance, you must be sure to waive out of the insurance plan prior to the deadline date.
+Please Note: If your status changes and you drop a course and go below 9 credit hours after initially registering for 9 or more credits and you do not want the insurance, you must be sure to waive out of the insurance plan prior to the deadline date.

-Students who become full-time after the initial Fall tuition billing will NOT be assessed the insurance coverage charge.
+Students who become registered for 9 or more credits after the initial Fall or Spring tuition billing will NOT be assessed the insurance coverage charge.
 They may add coverage by enrolling on-line (link on left hand side of this page).
 Enrollment would need to take place by the Fall Semester deadline date of September 21, 2016 or Spring Semester deadline date, February 20, 2017.

 To assist you in making an informed decision regarding your health insurance needs, here are some general questions to ask your current health plan to ensure that it provides adequate coverage:

 - Does your current health plan provide coverage while in the Providence area?
 Many HMO plans provide coverage for Emergency Treatment only, while out-of-area of the local HMO.